kildealab/HNC_project/README.md

 The output is a dataframe with area/volume of each 3D DICOM image.
 The area is the cross section area of one CBCT slice.
 The volume corresponds to the volume of 5 CBCT slices.
 The neck area works with 3D registration (CBCT-CT), while the volume only works with alineation in the z axis.
 (It is just a prototype)
 The slices of interest are located around the centre of the submandibular gland in the z direction.

+The code also returns plots of each image processed.
+Before you run the code, you need to create the "plots_folder" that store the images.

 This project contains one module of functions funcs.py, that are imported in the neck_area.py and neck_volume.py.

 To succesfully use the neck_area.py software you need to define the "images_path", the "plots_folder_path" and the "patients" file.
 The neck_volume.py requires the "images_path" and the ID of the folder to be examined, while funcs.py only requires the definition of the "plots_folder_path".

 The "images path" is the general path that contains all the nested folders.
 The "plots_folder_path" can be created arbitrarily.
 The "patients" file needs to contain the IDs of each radiotherapy treatment.

+A paths file must contain the paths to the mentioned folders.